 Silas Marete, a member of the Gianchuku group, used his microloan to purchase materials for constructing a cart.
 While initially built to transport produce from his farm to market over difficult roads, he soon found interest from his neighbors who now hire him to transport their surplus farm products to Chogoria to sell.
 His wife and two sons, when they are not in schools tend the farm.
 His household income has risen 40%.

-Click one of the links below to read individual stories and see pictures of members and their microenterprises.
+Click the links below to read more individual stories and see pictures of members with their microenterprises.